TacoContent/ourtacobot/discord.md

 ---
 <a name="tqotd-give_command"></a>
 ## TQOTD GIVE🛡️
 Gives TQotD tacos to the user who answered the question.
-The preferred way to give tacos is to use the reaction on the question with the 'T' or a '🌮'.
+The preferred way to give tacos is to use the 'T' emoji reaction on their message.

 ### USAGE 🤗